gnembon/scarpet/programs/survival/README.md

 ### very_basic_overworld_wither_cage_finder.sc:
 #### By gnembonmc
-	There is a video on his channel about this.any trade It will search in the given radius of blocks for a 3*3 of bedrock, and nothing else.
+	There is a video on his channel about this.
+	It will search in the given radius of blocks for a 3*3 of bedrock, and nothing else.
 	It's very basic, hence it's name.

 ### villager_auto_trader.sc
 #### By Ghoulboy
-	When enabled, zombie villagers which can pick up loot, will change any emeralds in their hand for their first villager trade.
-	This only works for trades which take only emeralds as a first item, and nothing for the second.
+	When enabled, zombie villagers which can pick up loot and had villager trades before converting, will change any emeralds in their hand for their first trade which takes emeralds as a first item, and nothing for the second.
+	This was done as it was otherwise considered too OP.
-	NB: Zombie villagers will still be hostile and can despawn, so proper care is stilll required.
+	NB: Zombie villagers will still be hostile, so proper care is still required, but note that they can't despawn.
+Also, you will have to manually infect the villagers you want to automatically trade with.
-	Trades happen every 6 seconds, as with piglin bartering.
+	Trades happen every 6 seconds, as with piglin bartering, to keep it fair and give a manageable time for trading.

 ### villager_poi.sc:
 #### By gnembonmc